Accommodation

 Trail Angels

-Trail angels are people who often live along the trail route and may offer anything from a cup of tea to a place to stay, as well as advice, rides, etc. They are a great information source (they will have talked to plenty of other hikers, and you may well meet other hikers staying with them) and are often very interesting people.
+Trail angels are people who often live along the trail route and may offer anything from a cup of tea to a place to stay, as well as advice, rides, etc. They are a great information source (they will have talked to plenty of other hikers, and you may well meet other hikers staying with them) and they are often very interesting people.
 Most often they have a lawn for you to camp on, and use of toilets and shower.
 Some have cabins, sleep-outs or shelters as well.
 Many have a fixed charge (much less than staying in a campground or hostel), others ask for a koha (donation), and some offer their services for free.
 But in essence, they are offering a service to you out of the goodness of their hearts, so please respect this.
 You should contact them in advance of turning up, for example, preferably by a text message so they are not fielding calls at inconvenient times.
 Oh, and bring cash in small denominations to pay them – you can’t expect them to have eftpos machines – nor to have the correct change.

 I list a number of trail angels in my walking guides, but they do come and go each year, so it is difficult to keep up to date.
 Also, like the rest of us, they take holidays, or things come up, so are not always available.
 There is the Facebook group for trail angels.
 Many trail angels put posts on this.
 Use the search function to search on a location, and in the filters at left turn on the button for ‘most recent’ posts.
 You can also try the ‘tagged location’ under filters, but I’m not sure that this is useful.
 Many hikers also simply post a request for accommodation for a location and trail angels respond.